Seed Beads Guide including History, Processes, Sizing, Shapes & Coatings

 History Of Seed Beads

 Historically, from the 15th century seed bead creation, development, and production was centred in the traditional European glass making centre of Murano in Italy, before finally reaching Bohemia, and then to a lesser extent in France and Germany.
 France was particularly noted for its faceted metal seed beads, prompting Miyuki to introduce their Delica seed beads in 1982 as a replacement for these antique French metal cylinder beads.

-Italy pioneered the process of conterie or seed bead manufacture, with much of their output used as trade beads by European merchants when trading with American Indians, Africans, and the indigenous populations of the many other colonial centres around the world.
+Italy pioneered the process of conterie or seed bead manufacture, with much of their output used as trade beads by European merchants when exchanging goods with American Indians, Africans, and the indigenous populations of the many other colonial centres around the world.
 For a little over two hundred years the bead makers of Murano had a virtual monopoly on this process until the Czechs entered the market place in the 18th century.
 (To learn more about the growth of Czech glass read our History of Czech Glass Bead Manufacture).
 The process was based around the technique of drawing out glass, whereby a mass of molten glass was literally drawn or pulled into a hollow cane tube.
 The molten glass was gathered on the end of a tool called a puntile, then a bubble was introduced in to the centre of the glass, after which a second puntile was attached, before the glass and bubble were drawn out into a long cane.
 The stretching could be achieved on a small scale by one person working alone, or on a larger scale by two people moving quickly but steadily in opposite directions for up to a hundred feet or more!

 A section from an engraving showing glass being drawn.
 A plate from the Grands Hommes et Grands Faits de L’Industrie 1880